 Q: What is a copyright?

-A: A copyright is a grant of rights from the government for original works of authorship, such as books, songs, plays, computer programs, CD-ROMS, that are fixed in a tangible medium of expression.
-Any method of storing the original works of authorship, such as the canvas of the "Mona Lisa" or the CD on which the Beatles' song, "Yesterday" is recorded is a "tangible medium of expression."
-The media can be paper (advertising, instructions, training manuals or drawings) or something that requires a machine to be seen (video tapes, computer disks or CD-ROMS).
+A: A copyright is a grant of rights from the government for original works of authorship, such as books, songs, plays, computer programs and videos, that are fixed in a tangible medium of expression.
+Any item that embodies or holds the original works of authorship, such as the canvas of the "Mona Lisa" or a DVD on which a movie is recorded is a "tangible medium of expression."
+The media can be paper (advertising, instructions, training manuals or drawings) or something that requires a machine to be perceived (such as DVDs, flash drives or other computer recorded media).

 Q: What is copyright infringement?

 A: A copyright owner has certain exclusive rights.
 These include the rights to reproduce, distribute, display and perform the work.
 The copyright owner also has the exclusive right to prepare "derivative works," which are works based on the original, but which include some different or additional material.
 A violation of any of the copyright owner's rights constitutes copyright infringement.
-Copyright infringement most commonly occurs whenever a copyrighted item is copied in whole or in part.
+Copyright infringement most commonly occurs when a copyrighted work is copied in whole or in part.
 Copyright infringement may occur even when the infringing copy is not identical, but only "substantially similar" to the original.
 When a substantial portion of a copyrighted work is used in another work, it also usually infringes as an unauthorized "derivative work."
-For instance, if you owned an original painting and you made prints of that painting, you infringed on the copyright of the artist who painted the picture.
-Only the artist or someone who contractually received that right from the artist can reproduce the painting.
+For example, if you own an original oil painting and you make prints of that painting, you infringe on the copyright rights of the artist who created the painting.
+Only the artist or someone who has received that right under a contract with the artist is legally authorized to reproduce the painting.

 Q: Are there some instances where a work of an author can be copied without infringing the copyright rights?

 A: Yes.
-A work of authorship can be reproduced, distributed, displayed and performed by someone other than the work's creator without constituting copyright infringement in limited situations.
+A work of authorship can be reproduced, distributed, displayed and performed by someone other than the copyright owner without infringing the copyright rights in certain situations.
 The United States statutes concerning copyrights contain exceptions to a copyright owner's exclusive rights.
 The broadest exception is the "doctrine of fair use."

 Q: What is a "fair use"?

 Unfortunately, deciding whether a use is a fair use is often difficult.
-Therefore, it is always wise to consult an attorney experienced in intellectual property law in order to determine whether or not you might be infringing a copyright.
+Therefore, it is always wise to consult an attorney experienced in copyright law to determine if what you plan to do is likely to be an infringement of a copyright.

 Q: How is it determined if a use is a fair use?

-A: A determination of fair use requires the weighing of a number of factors.
-Some of the factors in determining whether a use is a fair use are:
+A: An evaluation for fair use requires the weighing of a number of factors.
+Some of the factors that are considered in determining whether a use is a fair use are:

 Q: What is the most important factor in the fair use analysis?

 A: Often the character of the use is the most important factor.
 If the use is related to a profit-making activity this suggests that the use is not a fair use.
-For instance, photocopying a Dilbert® cartoon, framing it, and selling it would not be a fair use.
-However, hanging that framed photocopy in your own home study would probably be a fair use.
-If, however, it is determined that the framed cartoon reduces the market for framed Dilbert® cartoons sold by Scott Adams, it may not be fair use.
-The fair use analysis is not always easy.
+For instance, photocopying a Dilbert® cartoon, framing it, and selling it would likely not be a fair use.
+Having that framed photocopy on display privately in your own home would probably be a fair use, but if it is determined that the framed cartoon reduces the market for framed Dilbert cartoons sold by the creator of Dilbert , it may not be fair use.
+The fair use analysis is often not easy.